vanheeringen-lab/seq2science/.github/pull_request_template.md

 A description of the problem that is being solved, or which new feature is implemented.
 Please link to other relevant issues/pr if relevant

 **What did change**
 Explain clearly and concisely what you changed.
 Why did you take certain design decisions?
-What did you try?
-What didn't work?

-**Does this need additional test(s)?**
-If implementing new features let us know, so we can generate appropriate tests.
+**Checklist**
+- [ ] If applicable: I updated the docs
+- [ ] I updated the CHANGELOG
+- [ ] These changes are covered by the tests